 What to See and Do

 Before the Soviet era, Arbat Street was one of the most desirable addresses in Moscow; today it is a gauntlet of chain restaurants (McDonald’s, anyone?), overpriced stacking dolls, and pickpockets.
-If you want to stroll, go to Kuznetsky Most—you can probably walk there from your hotel—where you’ll find not only tourists but also plenty of Muscovites shopping, loitering in cafés, and having dinner before the theater.
-Likewise skip the GUM department store unless you are interested in Prada, Gucci or Loro Piana—you’ll find nothing unique inside.
+If you want to stroll, go to Kuznetsky Most instead—you can probably walk there from your hotel—where you’ll find not only tourists but also plenty of Muscovites shopping, enjoying cafés, and having dinner before the theater.
+Likewise, skip the GUM department store unless you are interested in Prada, Gucci, or Loro Piana.
+The only uniquely Russian outlet there is the food hall.

-June through August, when the city is full of tourists and temperatures climb.
-In July and August, the Bolshoi Theater is dark, and you’ll miss the opera, ballet, and symphony that are among Moscow’s main attractions.
-Whatever the season, be aware that midweek is when many museums close (the Kremlin locks up on Thursdays), and rooms are dear since every hotel is overbooked, especially in spring (May–June) and fall (September–October).
+July and August, when the city is full of tourists and temperatures climb.
+In August, the Bolshoi Theater is dark, and you’ll miss the opera, ballet, and symphony that are among Moscow’s main attractions.
+Whatever the season, be aware that Monday through Thursday is when many museums close (the Kremlin locks up on Thursdays, most other museums on Monday), and hotel rooms offer less value due to high business demand.

 Ordering a cocktail or wine with dinner.
 Cocktails start at $20 and easily go to $40 at most restaurants.
-Imported wine is many times more expensive than it is at home.
+Imported wine is many times more expensive than it is at home, with mediocre wines starting at $50 a bottle, and a good one easily costing $100 or more.
 Do as the locals do and order vodka with your meal.
-Springing for the black caviar.
-In most restaurants it’s contraband, of shaky quality and horribly overpriced.
-The days of cheap black caviar in Russia are long over, so enjoy it at home after your trip.

 Never hail a taxi on the street, as the drivers are universally scam artists.
-The industry is completely unregulated and unpoliced in Russia, and you will be overcharged or worse.
-Use only a hotel car or one of the local car services that are booked online or by phone.
+The industry is completely unregulated and unpoliced in Russia, and you will be overcharged—or worse.
+Download the Yandex Taxi app (Yandex merged with Uber in 2018).
+Alternatively, use a hotel car.
 If you are working with a tour operator, use a car that it provides when necessary, but remember that the Moscow metro system is the best in the world and easy to use with a guide by your side (most signage is still only in Cyrillic).

 This is not a tipping city, so tip no more than 10 percent at restaurants and always in cash.
 If you leave the tip on your credit card slip, your server is unlikely to get it.